Interim Executive Director

-As LAAC's Directing Attorney, Salena oversees most of LAAC programs.
+As LAAC's Interim Executive Director, Salena oversees all of LAAC programs.
 This includes everything from supporting the board of directors through their bylaws revision process to visiting California state legislators as a member of the Bench Bar Coalition to helping to plan Pathways to Justice, one of the largest statewide conferences for legal services attorneys.
 Salena sees her role at LAAC as helping to make sure that the community connects with each other, even when they may not see a connection.

 Please contact Salena at email@example.com or at 415-834-0100 ext.
 303.